totten/citges/README.md

-# citges
+# coworker

-`citges` is a task runner for CiviCRM.
+`coworker` is a task runner for CiviCRM.
 It aims to execute tasks quickly and to enforce resource-limits.
 Key features:

-* `citges` launches via command-line, crontab, or systemd.
+* `coworker` launches via command-line, crontab, or systemd.
-* `citges` runs tasks on local or remote systems.
+* `coworker` runs tasks on local or remote systems.
-* `citges` connects to remote systems via SSH or HTTPS.
+* `coworker` connects to remote systems via SSH or HTTPS.

 ## Dependencies